 The Outstanding Thesis Award is given annually to recognize those students who have shown exceptional scholarship and dedication in developing and writing their master’s thesis or project.
-Each program may nominate one thesis or project for submission; submissions are judged for their originality, significance, quality, and outcomes.
-A call for nominations is sent to faculty at the end of the academic year, and winners are announced the following fall quarter.

-We are proud to announce the 2018-2019 winners:
+We are proud to announce the 2019-2020 winners:

 Read more about their outstanding achievements.